AWhetter/pathseq/doc/source/user/format.rst

 PathSeq's chosen sequence format is a simple, unambiguous format that maximises compatibility across VFX DCCs (Digital Content Creation software).
-The :ref:`loose format <loose-format>` is a more complex and ambiguous format that can represent more configurations of file name.
+The :ref:`loose format <loose-format>` is a more complex and ambiguous format that can represent more possible path sequences.

 If you aren't sure which variation is right for you, choose :ref:`simple <simple-format>` if you have control over the format of